 But in the 1820s, Wiler’s log tavern had a more modest reputation as simply a warm place to talk on a cold night in town.
 Johnny Appleseed could be found there warming his feet at the fire chatting about Heaven.

 When little Mary Wiler was seven or eight, her father came in the door shaking off snow and carrying a hemlock.
 He stood the tree on the floor in the public room and rigged a brace to keep it standing.
-Then he carefully lit it up with candles the way he had seen it done in Germany.
+Then he carefully covered the limbs with candles the way he had seen it done in Germany.
+And then they lit the candles.

 It was Mansfield’s first Christmas Tree.